 Crawl spaces are an integral part of your home and directly impact your health and electricity bills.
 Yes, you heard it right!
 In fact, half of the air circulating in your home comes from the crawlspace or basement.
 The presence of moisture and humidity in crawlspaces can create numerous problems such as the growth of molds, mildew, dust mites, and bacteria.
 But the problem can be easily dealt with by dehumidifying the crawl space and keeping it dry.
-Before we provide detailed steps on how to dehumidify crawl spaces, let’s take a look at how to identify the presence of moisture in vented crawl spaces:

 Some instances of the presence of moisture in crawlspaces can be identified easily owing to the obvious damage they do to the structure.
 However, in some instances, the damage could be more subtle and hidden which impacts not only the space but the health of the upper levels of the homes as well.
 Here are a few ways in which moisture in the crawlspaces may manifest itself: